Achieve Mastery of Medical Concepts

 • Gradual progression of stenosis Stenosis Hypoplastic Left Heart Syndrome (HLHS) allows adaptive changes.

-• Obstruction of transvalvular blood flow Flow Blood flows through the heart, arteries, capillaries, and veins in a closed, continuous circuit.
-Flow is the movement of volume per unit of time.
-Flow is affected by the pressure gradient and the resistance fluid encounters between 2 points.
-Vascular resistance is the opposition to flow, which is caused primarily by blood friction against vessel walls.
+• Obstruction of transvalvular blood flow Blood flow Blood flow refers to the movement of a certain volume of blood through the vasculature over a given unit of time (e.g., mL per minute).
 Vascular Resistance, Flow, and Mean Arterial Pressure → increased left ventricular pressure to maintain cardiac output Cardiac output The volume of blood passing through the heart per unit of time.
 It is usually expressed as liters (volume) per minute so as not to be confused with stroke volume (volume per beat).
-Cardiac Mechanics (CO) → Left ventricular hypertrophy Left ventricular hypertrophy Enlargement of the left ventricle of the heart.
-This increase in ventricular mass is attributed to sustained abnormal pressure or volume loads and is a contributor to cardiovascular morbidity and mortality.
-Hypertension (LVH) occurs, in order to overcome the increased afterload Afterload Afterload is the resistance in the aorta that prevents blood from leaving the heart.
+Cardiac Mechanics (CO) → Left ventricular hypertrophy Ventricular Hypertrophy Tetralogy of Fallot (LVH) occurs, in order to overcome the increased afterload Afterload Afterload is the resistance in the aorta that prevents blood from leaving the heart.
 Afterload represents the pressure the LV needs to overcome to eject blood into the aorta.
 Cardiac Mechanics.

 • Hypertrophic left ventricle leads to decreased compliance Compliance Distensibility measure of a chamber such as the lungs (lung compliance) or bladder.
 Compliance is expressed as a change in volume per unit change in pressure.
 Veins: Histology → ↑ left ventricular end diastolic pressure Ventricular end diastolic pressure Cardiac Mechanics (LVEDP)